skgchn/conways-game-of-life-oop-solid/README.md

 O - Open/Close Principle - Open for extension, but closed for modification<br>
 L - Liskov's Substitution Principle - Specialized classes (sub-classes) can be used wherever generalized (parents) classes are being used<br>
 I - Interface Segregation Principle - Classes be able to implement all methods in an interface<br>
 D - Dependency Inversion Principle - Higher level classes should not directly use lower level classes.
 Lower level class should implement an interface.
-Higher level class should program to the interface, i.e. expect any object implementing an interface be given to it.<br><br>
+Higher level class should program to the interface, i.e. expect any object implementing an interface be given to it.<br>

 <b>Setup instructions</b><br>